jonathansilva/8BallPool/README.md

 > After installing and opening the application, the Menu is displayed automatically

-> After clicking Close ( Fechar ) and want to display the Menu again, shake your smartphone
+> After close and want to display the Menu again, shake your smartphone

 The first hack for 8 Ball Pool, 100% brazilian